T-Mobile Network Evolution

-Since Sprint and T-Mobile merged, we’ve worked to combine Sprint’s assets with T-Mobile’s to deliver a transformative 5G network experience from big cities to small towns and places in between.
+T-Mobile delivers a transformative 5G network experience from big cities to small towns and places in between.
 T-Mobile has the largest and fastest 5G network according to data from third-party benchmarking companies.
-On top of that, T-Mobile’s 4G LTE network covers 99% of Americans.
+On top of that, T-Mobile's 4G LTE network covers 99% of Americans.
 Learn more about our 5G network.

 Across the industry, wireless companies have retired older network technologies as part of an important progression to ensure all customers can enjoy a more advanced 4G and 5G network.
 This page provides information on T-Mobile's efforts to retire these older technologies and help transition customers.

 Moving customers who are on old networks onto modern, advanced high-speed networks means they will need to have phones and devices that can tap into the latest technologies.
-We’ll ensure that we support our customers and partners through the transition.
-We began sending notifications in late 2021 and everyone who needs to act will be given advanced notice and hear directly from T-Mobile.
+We'll ensure that we support our customers and partners through the transition.
+We regularly send notifications and everyone who needs to act will be given advanced notice and hear directly from T-Mobile.

 Customers who move from older technologies to 4G/5G service will get